marckassay/sots/README.md

 ## Examples

 The following are links to examples using sots.
-These examples will run as-is if copied-and-pasted into the index.ts file of sotsHarness folder *if* that folder is setup as explained in the 'Contribute' section.

 ### Example 1